lapwinglabs/blog/hacker-guide-to-setting-up-your-mac.md

 [dots(1)](https://github.com/matthewmueller/dots) is very much a work in progress, but I'm hoping to align the community's efforts around creating robust tools to quickly bootstrap new hacker-friendly machines.

+## Conclusion

+By setting up automation, you can get up and running on a new Mac faster.
+You will stay up to date on the latest security fixes and you can eliminate inconsistencies among your teammate's computers.

+What are your favorite tools for automation?
+Leave a comment!

+If you're interested in this kind of stuff or Lapwing Labs, you should [get in touch](mailto:hi@lapwinglabs.com).